radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/schedule-backup.md

 ### Destination

-In the "Destination" section, select the location where you would like to store the environment backup.
+In the "Destination" section, the destination is automatically set to the AWS-S3-Bucket associated with your Environment Operations Center instance.

-(**confirming w/RL if there will be multiple storage options or just S3**)

 Once you have completed all required sections, select **Save** to create the scheduled environment backup.